Real Estate Development

 We are committed to making and keeping rent affordable for our residents.
 Beginning in 2021, we are also working to achieve digital equity by providing free internet access to residents living in all APAH properties.
 APAH uses any cost savings from our developments to lower rents to make our units as accessible as possible.

 During APAH’s first 20 years, we typically bought and redeveloped one property each year.
 As the region’s affordable housing crisis has accelerated, so has APAH’s increased production and geographic expansion.
-After opening ## properties each year in ###, ###, and ###, we anticipate significantly more growth.
+We anticipate significantly more growth throughout the 2020’s with 2 projects opening in 2022 alone.

 Although we started out focusing solely on Arlington, APAH is currently developing affordable housing projects in Fairfax and Loudoun counties in Virginia, Montgomery County in Maryland, and the District of Columbia.